Shares in 'Elden Ring' game publishers leap after rave reviews - NewsBreak

 Shares in 'Elden Ring' game publishers leap after rave reviews

-TOKYO, Feb 24 (Reuters) - Shares in Japan's Kadokawa (9468.T) and Bandai Namco (7832.T) surged on Thursday following rave reviews for action role-playing game "Elden Ring".
+TOKYO, Feb 24 (Reuters) - Shares in Japan’s Kadokawa and Bandai Namco surged on Thursday following rave reviews for action role-playing game “Elden Ring”.

 The multi-platform fantasy title is a collaboration between veteran game director Hidetaka Miyazaki and “Game of Thrones” author George R. R. Martin.